open/close all folders

 - Yuffie from Final Fantasy VII uses these.
 One of her weapons is explicitly called this in the original version of the game, but it's translated as Magic Shuriken.
 She retains it in her Kingdom Hearts appearances, as an undeflectable homing weapon.

-- Seifer's minion Fuujin from Final Fantasy VIII wields one called a Missle Blade when you fight her.
+- Seifer's minion Fuujin from Final Fantasy VIII wields one called a Missile Blade when you fight her.

-- Phantom in Mega Man Zero and Siarnaq in Mega Man ZX use them, but also throw sets of regular kunais.
+- Phantom in Mega Man Zero and Siarnaq in Mega Man ZX use them, but also throw sets of regular kunai.

-- Lu Bu of Dynasty Warriors wields a version of this since the sixth game that seems to be part Bifurcated Weapon.
+- Lu Bu of Dynasty Warriors wields a version of this called Crossed Pikes in the sixth game.
+It can also split into two Double Weapons.

 - Avernum 2 introduces these as the primary ranged weapon of the Vahnatai (although it refers to them as "razordisks.")
 They're uncommon, expensive, and non-reusable, but they make up for it with incredible base damage.